 But I realized when I was very young that I could tell a good story.
 I loved telling stories.
 I loved listening to stories.
 Life is a story.
 So here I am.

 Twenty-two years ago I decided I should write my stories down.
 But I’d never written.
 I’d never wanted to write.
-I didn’t like reading.
-I liked stories.
-Not reading and writing.
-But, with my sister-in-law, Diane Harris from Stz’uminus First Nation, I had collected a huge archive of first-hand stories from former Kuper Island Residential School students and we had told them that we would write them so people would hear them.
+I didn’t like reading as much as I liked stories.
+But, in 1991, with my sister-in-law, Diane Harris from Stz’uminus First Nation, I had collected a huge archive of first-hand stories from former Kuper Island Residential School students and we had told them that we would write them so people would hear them.
 It was a heavy burden.
 Finally I “had” to do it.
-So I did.
-Diane Morris, from Sono Nis Press, published No Time to Say Goodbye…my first book.
+So I did, with the help of Rita Morris and Ann Sam.
+In 2001, Diane Morris, from Sono Nis Press, published No Time to Say Goodbye…my first book.

-Over the past few decades, I’ve taught myself to write with my editors, my guides.
+Over the past few decades, with my editors as my guides, I’ve taught myself to write.
 I’ve learned to love reading stories.
 I’ve learned how to write better sentences (sort of).
 And I’ve learned to love writing.
 I can’t get through a day without it.
 If Malcolm Gladwell is right, that after 10,000 hours of doing something you should know how to do it…then I should know something about writing, but I still can’t write those sentences…the ones that stop me in my tracks.
 Someday maybe.

 WINNER Lieutenant-Governor’s Medal for Historical Writing Working With Wool